 Flashbacks reveal Camille as a pre-teen with short cropped hair unsuitable for hair ribbons and a wardrobe devoid of heavily patterned sundresses.
 As an adult, she tests Adora’s patience by staying out all night after an unremarkable evening at a local bar.

 But this “night out” is the only scene in “Vanish” where we see Camille let go.
 To her nature, it’s in private.
-She plays “Ring of Fire” on her car’s speakers, after a night of drinking with the bartender who in the fashion of small towns, she went to high school with.
+She plays “What is and What Shall Never Be” on her car’s speakers, after a night of drinking with the bartender who in the fashion of small towns, she went to high school with.

 Camille lets her wild mane of red hair fly around her as she bangs her head to the song’s chorus.
 The lack of restraint is breathtaking.
 This moment feels like Camille’s version of a second life.
-Instead of Amma’s miniskirts and cigarettes, it’s the lyrics to her “ideal karaoke song”.
+Instead of Amma’s miniskirts and cigarettes, it’s the lyrics to a Led Zeppelin song on repeat.

 Camille inevitably passes out drunk in her car.
 When she returns home the next morning, Adora reminds her that when she is in Wind Gap she is, first and foremost, Adora’s daughter.
 Therefore, her every action reflects upon Adora.